- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Culture and Body Image

-Body image is a difficult concept to understand completely, but it is often thought of as a combination of someone’s thoughts, feelings, and perceptions about their own body and general physical appearance.
-And culture has been found to have a powerful impact on these perceptions.
-[1]
+Body image is generally understood as a combination of an individual’s thoughts, feelings, and perceptions about their own body and overall physical appearance.
+It can be negative, positive, or neutral, but, in any case, culture has been found to have a powerful impact on these attitudes.1

 Culture and Eating Disorders

-While cultural norms work toward shaping body image, they can also have a large impact on the development of eating disorders.
-Indeed, studies have shown that the Westernized ideal of thinness can also indirectly encourage eating disorders in different cultural groups.
+While cultural norms work toward shaping body image, they can also have a significant impact on the development of eating disorders.
+Studies have shown that the Westernized ideal of thinness can indirectly encourage eating disorders in different cultural groups.2

 Identity, Body Image, and Eating Disorders